JuliaMolSim/MolSSI_workshop/README.md

     - DataFrames: Handling tabular data, similar to pandas in Python.
     - Unitful: Managing physical units in calculations to avoid errors.
     - Distributions: Working with statistical distributions for simulations and data analysis.
+        - Focus on the main functions related to stats.

 5. Plotting:
   - Introduction to plotting in Julia using Plots.jl, with examples of common plots.